In the meantime, it has been demonstrated on an industrial scale at various companies that CO₂ emissions can be reduced by capture

-In the coming years, we will continue to work with industrial and knowledge partners on the further development of techniques for the capture, use and storage of CO₂.
-In these areas, we are preparing and supporting large-scale demonstration projects.
-In our research, we expressly consider the risks, economic feasibility and regulations.
-All this should result in significantly lower CO₂ emissions in the coming period with effective and affordable technologies.
+In the coming years, we will continue to work with industrial and knowledge partners on the further development of techniques for the capture, transport, use and storage of CO₂.
+In these areas we prepare and support large-scale demonstration projects.
+In our research, we explicitly consider the risks, economic feasibility and regulations, all of which aims to result in substantially lower CO₂ emissions in the coming period with effective and affordable technologies.